Electric Blue Acara: Complete Care Guide (With Expert Tips)

 The electric blue acara (video source) may not occur in the wild, but its closest relative, the blue acara, does.
 The blue acara originates from South America, mainly throughout parts of mainland Venezuela and off the coast in Trinidad and Tobago.
 They have also been documented in several other countries as nonnatives, but little documentation of their range exists.

-In these countries, the blue acara can be found in a variety of ecosystems.
+In these countries, the blue acara is found in a variety of ecosystems.
 These conditions range from murky, standstill waters to clear and running rivers.
 As a South American cichlid, the blue acara prefers softer and more acidic water parameters.

 Appearance